 A school bus from the home district is responsible for picking students up from home and dropping them off.
 This can be arranged with home districts and transportation companies.
 Alternatively, parents can provide private transportation to and from school, and students with appropriate permits may drive.
 Bus rides can be anywhere between 10 minutes and an hour long.

 Certain buses will stop at the sending district high school to drop off students after school, but are not required to do so.
 Some districts have multiple buses, so it is important to find the correct bus.
+Regarding athletic competitions, students need to consult with their home high school to determine transportation requirements.

 High school is a balancing act.
 Students at HTHS absolutely have enough time to manage their academic workloads, play sports, join clubs, do research, get jobs, and have a social life - but very few people can “do it all.”
 Students have to use a realistic outlook to decide what activities are most important to them and selectively choose how to spend their time.